-While in Covid times our mental health as a society is taking a hit, it is also opening doors to help de-stigmatise it.
+While in Covid times our mental health as a society is taking a hit, it is also opening doors to help de-stigmatize it.
 “This was such a cataclysm that everyone has had their mental health affected in some way or another.
-This levelled the playing field,” Shaw said.
-And more so, the short window of time when organisations are evolving their operations for post-pandemic life is the perfect moment to act, according to the McKinsey report.
+This leveled the playing field,” Shaw said.
+And more so, the short window of time when organizations are evolving their operations for post-pandemic life is the perfect moment to act, according to the McKinsey report.

 You are not alone

 In academia, mental health issues are more prevalent than we think, Charles Hoogstraten, an associate professor of biochemistry and molecular biology at Michigan State University who has struggled with clinical depression, shared in a Science magazine webinar on the subject.
 The nature of the scientific work itself, especially within STEM, adds an extra burden on the mental health of researchers.